 Ideas on Fire is excited to announce the 2018 Author Meets Critics sessions that Cathy Hannabach is organizing for the 2018 Cultural Studies Association conference.
-These four sessions give you a chance to meet and learn from four fierce cultural studies scholars whose recent books have shaken up the fields of public policy, media, and design.
+These three sessions give you a chance to meet and learn from four fierce cultural studies scholars whose recent books have shaken up the fields of public policy, media, and design.

 Submit your session or paper for the conference here.